We are big believers at Stopsley that: ‘Attitude is a small thing that makes a big difference’.

 Rewarding Good Learning Behaviour

 When the children show good learning behaviour, they receive a tick on their class board (the same as they do for showing the Golden Rules).
 Three ticks makes a House Point and this gives the child a coloured token to put in our House Point collection tube in the main entrance area.
-When the children have earned a certain number of House Points, they are sent to see the Headteacher and will be rewarded with a House Point certificate and special badge in our weekly celebration assembly.
+When the children have earned a certain number of House Points, they are rewarded with a House Point certificate and special badge in our weekly celebration assembly.
 The certificates and badges progress through three levels (listed below) and our winners are very proud to wear their special learner badges on their uniform all year long.
 They are role models to everyone across the school and are asked to do very important jobs, such as showing special visitors around.

 50 House Points = Bronze Learner